 Germany EITI (D-EITI) is administered by the Germany Multi-Stakeholder Group (MSG).
 The MSG is chaired by Bernhard Kluttig, Head of the Industrial Policy Department of the Federal Ministry for Economic Affairs and Climate Action (BMWK).
 His alternate and National Coordinator, Dr. Peer Hoth, is Head of the Division for Mineral Raw Materials and Circular Economy (BWMK).
 Dr. Franziska Brantner, Parliamentary State Secretary at BMWK, is the EITI champion.

-To manage the national secretariat, the BMWK has contracted Germany’s technical assistance agency, Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
-This is mainly due GIZ’s longstanding experience with the EITI through technical support in other implementing countries.
+To manage the national secretariat, the BMWK has contracted Germany’s Agency for International Cooperation, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
+This is mainly due GIZ’s longstanding experience with the EITI through technical support in other EITI implementing countries.